morphy76/g-fe-server/README.md

 - an _ownership_ dictionary to trace the attribution of the operation, in particular logical user organizations like tenants, subscriptions and stuff like that;
 - a _correlation_ dictionary to trace the operation correlation, using the OTEL SDK, across decoupled or hierarchical operations: the log is enriched with the span_id and the trace_id;
 - a _timing_ dictionary to trace the operation duration, in particular the time spent in the HTTP stack and in the business logic;
-- a _routing_ dictionary to trace the GO runtime information.
+- a _routing_ dictionary to trace the GO runtime information;
+- a _routine_ dictionary to trace the goroutine information, in particular the goroutine id.

 #### Routing

-Routing is hierarchical, `cmd/serve.go` prepares the server context and moves on to `internal/http/handlers/main_handler.go` to build the hierarchy.
+Routing is hierarchical, `cmd/serve.go` prepares the server context and moves on to `internal/http/handlers/http_main_handler.go` to build the hierarchy.

 Core handlers are in the `internal/http/handlers` package:

-- `auth` for authentication routes: login, login callback, front-channel logout and back-channel logout;
+- `auth` for authentication routes: login, login callback, RP initiated logout logout and back-channel logout;
 - `health` for health probes;
 - `openapi` to serve the OpenAPI specification which is statically documented in the `api` package;
 - `static` to serve the static content of the front end application.

 #### Infrastructural dependencies, functional modules and dependency injection

-The FEServer struct provides:
+The FEServer struct is in the `internal/server` package and it provides:

+- HTTP serving options;
+- Bindings to MongoDB for:
+  - session store,
+  - mongo client,
+  - mongo database;
-- the OIDC RelyingParty to authenticate the users;
+- the OIDC RelyingParty and ResourceServer;
-- the MongoDB Client to access the database;
-- the HTTP Client to propagate the trace context to the backend services.
+- a facade to backend (AIW) services;
+- a master switch to bind the feature server.

 A functional module will be added under the `internal/business` package to provide business logic, It can inject dependencies extracting the FEServer from the request context, hence it should be structured in the following way: